-This course focuses on the computer skills job-readiness attitudes and behaviors necessary for success in a technical career.
-Upon completion, students will be able to utilize Microsoft Office Suite (Internet Explorer, Word, PowerPoint, Excel, and Outlook) to explore employment opportunities, create job-search documents, and make effective presentations to potential employers.
+This course focuses on the computer skills along with jobreadiness attitudes and behaviors necessary for success in a technical career.
+Upon completion, students will be able to utilize Microsoft Office Suite (Word and Outlook) to explore employment opportunities and create job-search documents for potential employers.
 Students will also participate in culturally diverse experiences in order to develop a work ethic supportive of diversity and equality.
 Three credit hours